identance/ios-sdk/README.md

 ### Swift Package Manager (beta)

+Latest versions (begin from 2.10.0) don't support SPM.

-The Swift Package Manager is a tool for automating the distribution of Swift code and is integrated into the swift compiler.
-To integrate using Apple's Swift package manager from xcode :
+~~The Swift Package Manager is a tool for automating the distribution of Swift code and is integrated into the swift compiler.
+To integrate using Apple's Swift package manager from xcode :~~

-1. File -> Swift Packages -> Add Package Dependency...
+1. ~~File -> Swift Packages -> Add Package Dependency...~~
-2. Enter package URL: https://github.com/identance/ios-sdk, always choose the latest release
+2. ~~Enter package URL: https://github.com/identance/ios-sdk, always choose the latest release~~

 ### Application Restrictions